John Hancock: Return to Massachusetts

 In John Trumbull's painting The Declaration of Independence, Hancock, as presiding officer, is seated on the right as the drafting committee presents their work.

 In October 1777, after more than two years in Congress, Hancock requested a leave of absence.
 He asked Washington to arrange a military escort for his return to Boston.
 Although Washington was short on manpower, he nevertheless sent fifteen horsemen to accompany Hancock on his journey home.
 By this time Hancock had become estranged from Samuel Adams, who disapproved of what he viewed as Hancock's vanity and extravagance, which Adams believed were inappropriate in a republican leader.
 When Congress voted to thank Hancock for his service, Adams and the other Massachusetts delegates voted against the resolution, as did a few delegates from other states.

 Back in Boston, Hancock was re-elected to the House of Representatives.
 As in previous years, his philanthropy made him popular.
 Although his finances had suffered greatly because of the war, he gave to the poor, helped support widows and orphans, and loaned money to friends.
 According to biographer William Fowler, "John Hancock was a generous man and the people loved him for it.
 He was their idol."
 In December 1777, he was re-elected as a delegate to the Continental Congress and as moderator of the Boston town meeting.

 Hancock House, a replica of Hancock Manor in Boston, was built in Ticonderoga, New York, by the Ticonderoga Historical Society and is open as a museum.

 Hancock rejoined the Continental Congress in Pennsylvania in June 1778, but his brief time there was unhappy.
 In his absence, Congress had elected Henry Laurens as its new president, which was a disappointment to Hancock, who had hoped to reclaim his chair.
 Hancock got along poorly with Samuel Adams and missed his wife and newborn son.
 On July 9, 1778, Hancock and the other Massachusetts delegates joined the representatives from seven other states in signing the Articles of Confederation; the remaining states were not yet prepared to sign, and the Articles were not ratified until 1781.

 Hancock returned to Boston in July 1778, motivated by the opportunity to finally lead men in combat.
 Back in 1776, he had been appointed as the senior major general of the Massachusetts militia.
 Now that the French fleet had come to the aid of the Americans, General Washington instructed General John Sullivan to lead an attack on the British garrison at Newport, Rhode Island, in August 1778.
 Hancock nominally commanded 6,000 militiamen in the campaign, although he let the professional soldiers do the planning and issue the orders.
-It was a fiasco: French Admiral d'Estaing abandoned the operation, after which Hancock's militia mostly deserted Sullivan's Continentals.
+It was a fiasco: French Admiral Charles Henri Hector, Count of Estaing abandoned the operation, after which Hancock's militia mostly deserted Sullivan's Continentals.
 Hancock suffered some criticism for the debacle but emerged from his brief military career with his popularity intact.